rulewis/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 - #{ACP.Profile.person.age}                      -> null
 ```

-**Reference of a field within collections**
+## Reference to a field within collections

-The elements defined within collections are referenced using the specific functions all, first and last.
+The elements defined within collections are referenced using the specific functions `all`, `first` and `last`.
 For more information, refer to [this page](../expression/collection-management-functions.md).

 Example :